About the Journal

 General information

-The RLH aims to “Disseminate original works whose main object of study are Amphibians and Reptiles, as well as themes related to those taxonomic groups of the American Continent”.
+The RLH aims to “Disseminate original works whose main object of study are Amphibians and Reptiles, as well as themes related to those taxonomic groups within the American Continent”.
 The RLH's goal is to strengthen the ties of the Latin American community of herpetologists to through the publication of a solid journal with strong scientific rigor.

-The RLH is also the main dissemination body of the Mexican Herpetological Society, in which news concerning the SHM are published (contests, calls, announcements, among others) as well as the annual reports of the Board of Directors.
+The RLH is also the main dissemination body of the Sociedad Herpetológica Mexicana A.C.
+(SHM), in which news concerning the SHM are published (contests, calls, announcements, among others) as well as the annual reports of the Board of Directors.
+It is worth emphasizing that advertisements from other herpetological societies will also be published.

-The RLH has gone through tree major stages.
-It was born as the Boletín de la Sociedad Herpetológica Mexicana.
-The first issue of the SHM Bulletin was published in March from 1989.
-The Bulletin was printed on paper for more than 20 years.
+The Sociedad Herpetológica Mexicana A.C. has funded three projects to disseminate herpetological knowledge.
+The Boletín de la Sociedad Herpetológica Mexicana (SHM Bulletin).
+The first issue of the SHM Bulletin was published in March 1989, and was printed on paper for more than 20 years.
 You can consult the archive here.
-In 2015 it was converted to the Revista Mexicana de Herpetología (RMH), published only online.
-It had a short life span, only 2 years active; you can find the files here.
-Finally, in July 2017 it becomes the Revista Lationoamericana de Herpetología.
+In 2015 the Revista Mexicana de Herpetología (RMH) was created, it was published exclusively online.
+It had a short life span, remaining active for only two years; you can find the files here.
+In 2018, the Revista Latinoamericana de Herpetología was created, with a frequency of two issues per year until 2021.
+In 2022 it was established a continuous publication with four issues per year.

 All the Editorial Policies can be downloaded here.